MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/alz-align-scenarios.md

 ### Transition to the Azure landing zone conceptual architecture

-To transition from this scenario's current state to an Azure landing zone conceptual architecture the following approach is suggested:
+To transition from this scenario's current state to an Azure landing zone conceptual architecture, the following approach is suggested:

 1. Review the [Azure landing zone conceptual architecture](./index.md) & [Azure landing zone design areas](./design-areas.md)
 2. Deploy the [Azure landing zone accelerator](./index.md#azure-landing-zone-accelerator) into the same Azure AD tenant in parallel with the current environment.
-   1. This will create a new management group structure which is aligned with Azure landing zones design principles and recommendations, whilst it ensures that existing environment is not affected by these changes.
+   1. This will create a new management group structure, which is aligned with Azure landing zones design principles and recommendations, whilst it ensures that existing environment is not affected by these changes.
 3. (optional) work with application/service teams to migrate the workloads deployed in the original subscription into new Azure subscriptions, as per guidance in [Transition existing Azure environments to the Azure landing zone conceptual architecture](./../enterprise-scale/transition.md#moving-resources-in-azure), placed into the newly deployed Azure landing zone conceptual architecture management group hierarchy at the correct scope, corporate or online management groups. -  Review the policy section in [Transition existing Azure environments to the Azure landing zone conceptual architecture](./../enterprise-scale/transition.md#policy) details on impact to resources when migrating.\
    Eventually the existing Azure subscription can be canceled and placed in the decommissioned management group